-To receive a Bachelor of Arts degree from OC, you must complete the following:

-- 1. Meet the core curriculum requirements; - Meet the requirements for a major in one of the departments offering the Bachelor of Arts degree: Bible, communication, English, history, history/ pre-law, interdisciplinary studies, music, missions, psychology, Spanish, TEFL, visual arts, or youth ministry; and - In addition to the other core curriculum requirements, complete two courses (minimum total of six hours) in the same foreign language.
+- To receive a Bachelor of Arts degree from OC, you must complete the following: - 1.
+Meet the core curriculum requirements; - 2.
+Meet the requirements for a major in one of the departments offering the Bachelor of Arts degree and - In addition to the other core curriculum requirements, complete two courses (minimum total of six hours) in the same foreign language.
 See page 21 for retroactive credit for foreign language.